DSH - Patton: Internships - Training Committee

 Biography:

 Dr. Laurel Mattos received her Ph.D. in Clinical Psychology from Sam Houston State University with an emphasis in forensic psychology.
 She completed her internship in the Forensic Track at DSH-Patton and stayed to complete her Postdoctoral Fellowship in Forensic Psychology.
-She was subsequently hired as a staff psychologist, where she initially worked as a unit psychologist on a long-term all-female unit (individuals found Not Guilty by Reason of Insanity or designated an Offender with a Mental Health Disorder) before transferring to an all-male acute admissions unit (individuals found incompetent to stand trial or civilly committed on a conservatorship).
-In addition to her strong interest in forensic assessment, she enjoys providing individual and group therapy and currently serves on the local DBT implementation committee at DSH-Patton.
+She currently serves as a Senior Psychologist Specialist in DSH-Patton’s Forensic Evaluation Department, where she primarily conducts evaluations of trial competency, as well as malingering evaluations, comprehensive risk assessments, commitment extensions, and provides expert testimony.
+In addition to her strong interest in forensic assessment, she enjoys providing individual and group therapy and has served on the local DBT implementation committee at DSH-Patton, as well as the Transgender Treatment Advisory Committee.
 Her research interests include recent projects evaluating the validity and utility of measures of response style with diverse populations.
-She currently serves as an Assessment Supervisor in the internship program.
-In addition to her work at DSH-Patton, she holds a forensic private practice in the community.
+Abstracts of her research projects can be found on her ResearchGate profile.
+She currently serves as an Assessment Supervisor in the internship program and has also supervised within the Fellowship program.
+In addition to her work at DSH-Patton, she holds a forensic private practice in the community conducting competency, sanity, mental health diversion, risk assessment, and mitigation evaluations.
+Outside of work, she enjoys playing pickleball, going to the theater, and spending time with her family and two dogs.

 Approach to Supervision: